A Crucial Foundation

 - $250 covers one day of expenses (lodging and food) for a visiting scholar hosted by one of our Working Groups.

 - $500 covers an honorarium to a outside reviewer for our Book Ends Book Completion Workshop.

-- $1,000 provides research support for one Obermann Fellow-in-Residence.
+- $1,000 provides research support for one Obermann Faculty Fellow.

 To learn more about how your gift can support and enrich our already diverse Center, contact Director Teresa Mangum at email@example.com.
 Or to give directly, visit our UI Center for Advancement page.

-We operate with only four staff members, only one of whom is full-time.
+We operate with only four staff members, only two of whom are full-time.
 Funding for new programs and/or staff could help us to further support faculty and students.
 We would be delighted to offer any of the following programs: